 We are passionate about our surroundings and love sharing our spectacular corner of paradise with our friends, family and guests.
 Having always sought true, off-the-beaten-track adventures during our own travels, our aim is to let you experience our stunning location exactly as we would want to.
 We have created a selection of tours which we believe do just that; an eclectic mix of rainforest and ocean adventures which we are sure will create unforgettable memories of your stay with us.

 Everything that we offer is run exclusively by us for you; we will suggest you go off exploring at the right time of the day, the correct tide, and even the perfect moon phase!
-There are no set times, no large groups to follow and everything is customisable to your own very wish.
+There are no set times and everything is customisable to your own very wish.
+Importantly there are no large groups to follow.
+You may have to share the boat with another guest but you will typically be on your own.
 All our tours are designed for a minimum of two adults, but if you are travelling alone or with a child only, please get in touch and we will try to accoodate you.

 Osa Wildlife Sanctuary

 A short boat ride from the retreat is the Osa Wildlife Sanctuary.
 Located in a small cove of rainforest with its own beautiful beach the Sanctuary is home to a wide variety of animals.
 Often rescued from the pet trade, these include sloths, macaws, ocelots, spider monkeys and many other spectacular species.
 The Sanctuary offers an informative and personal tour, allowing you to get close to some of the rainforests most iconic inhabitants.